0xKolten/stellar-address-reader/README.md

 # 🐍 Stellar Address Reader
-### This script is catered to beginners looking to expirement with the Python SDK and Stellar Ticker.
+### This script is for beginners looking to expirement with the Python Stellar SDK and Stellar Ticker.

 ## 📋 What it is
-I've put together a simple Python script for viewing a Stellar wallet's XLM balance and converting it USD using SDEX market data from https://ticker.stellar.org/
+I've put together a simple Python script for viewing a Stellar wallet's XLM balance and converting it to USD using SDEX market data from https://ticker.stellar.org/

 The code comments explain how it works.